Thalassemia is an inherited blood disorder that affects the body’s ability to produce hemoglobin and red blood cells.

 A fetus with four mutated genes cannot produce normal hemoglobin and is unlikely to survive, even with blood transfusions.

-Severity depends on how many genes are mutated.
+The severity depends on how many genes are mutated.

-Various complications can arise.
+Various complications can arise from thalassemia.

 This may be due to the frequent blood transfusions or the disease itself.